First major U.S. offshore wind farm reaches permitting milestone

 The 800-megawatt Vineyard Wind is expected to generate enough power for more than 400,000 homes in Massachusetts.
 The lease area is located 15 miles off the coast of Martha’s Vineyard.

-“We’re pleased that BOEM has published the (supplemental Environmental Impact Statement) and look forward to engaging with the agency and the many different stakeholders as we continue to make our way through this important public process,” Vineyard Wind said in an emailed statement.
+Vineyard Wind said in a statement that it looked forward “to engaging with the agency and the many different stakeholders as we continue to make our way through this important public process.”

-BOEM will take public comments on the draft environmental review for 45 days before finalizing what is known as the Environmental Impact Statement, the last major milestone before project approval.
+BOEM said it would make a formal announcement about the draft environmental review “in the near future,” which will kick off a public comment period lasting 45 days.
+The agency will then finalize what is known as the Environmental Impact Statement, the last major milestone before project approval.

 The draft considers several project designs, including a new alternative that would add a vessel transit lane to ease travel from New England ports to fishing areas.
 That option could delay project construction if additional survey work is required, the review said.

-Vineyard Wind is a joint venture between Copenhagen Infrastructure Partners and Avangrid Inc.
+Vineyard Wind is a joint venture between Copenhagen Infrastructure Partners and Avangrid Inc, which is the U.S. arm of Iberdrola SA.

 BOEM is part of the U.S. Department of Interior.

-Reporting by Nichola Groom in Los Angeles; Editing by Matthew Lewis and Bernadette Baum
+Reporting by Nichola Groom in Los Angeles; Editing by Bernadette Baum and Lisa Shumaker